List of colonial buildings in Medan

-Urban planning

-The urban center of Medan is divided into three areas: the colonial district, the Chinese district, and the sprawling native settlements.
-The colonial district is the core of the city and contains the most important government buildings and infrastructure.
-The shopping street in Kesawan, the military area between the Deli and the Babura Rivers, the affluent tropical garden city of Polonia, the central market, churches, hospitals, schools, factories, train station, and the airport are all in the colonial district.
-The Chinese district is a dense area on the eastern side of the Deli River, and intersects with the Colonial area in Kesawan.
-The sprawling Muslim native settlement is located around the Istana Maimun (1888), Istana Lama (late 19th-century, now demolished) and the Great Mosque (1907) at the southern end of the city next to the Kesawan business district and the Chinese area.
-The Dutch redesigned the main buildings in this largely Muslim area in an Orientalistic-Imperialist architectural style, an expression of the dominance of the colony's cultural and political control.
+Medan is divided into three settlements.
+The colonial settlement is the city centre and contains central government infrastructure, the shopping area of Kesawan, the military area between the Deli and the Babura Rivers, the affluent tropical garden city of Polonia, the central market, as well as various churches, hospitals, schools, factories, train stations, and the former airport.
+The Chinese settlement is a dense area on the eastern side of the Deli River, and intersects with Kesawan.
+The sprawling Muslim native settlement is located around three Muslim architectural works: the Istana Maimun (1888), Istana Lama (late 19th-century, now demolished) and the Great Mosque (1907) at the southern end of the city next to Kesawan and the Chinese settlements.
+Here, the Dutch redesigned the main buildings in an Orientalistic-Imperialist style, symbolising the dominance of the colony's cultural and political control.

-The development of Medan was closely linked to the city development on Penang Island, not just through its trading activities but also by its urban design and architecture.
-Wealthy residents of Medan and the colonial government hired British planners and British and Dutch architects from the Straits Settlements to be involved in the city planning and construction.
-The open plaza in the middle of colonial Medan was referred to as the "Esplanade", similar to the one in George Town.
-Shophouse (commercial/residential) building construction and facades mimic those found in the Straits Settlements.
-In Kesawan, the architectural style was a fusion of Dutch-British Tropical style.
-Unfortunately, many of these shophouses have been demolished.

-In colonial Medan, junctions were designed as nodes, where the corner buildings were planned to have a unique facade or architectural elements facing the junction.
-These included towers, a rounded or oblique construction, or a set-back, giving each building a unique identity resulting in different urban nodes.
-One example of a surviving corner building is the AVROS building (now the BKS-PPS building) and the Medan warenhuis (department store) (now the mostly abandoned Angkatan Muda Pembaharuan Indonesia building).
-This urban design is similar to that in other Dutch colonial modern cities in the Indies e.g. Bandung, Semarang, and Malang.
+Medan's architecture, was closely linked to Penang Island's, as wealthy residents and the colonial government hired British and Dutch architects from the Straits Settlements.
+The central open plaza was called the Esplanade, similar to the one in George Town; it is now called Lapangan Merdeka.
+Shophouse construction and facades mimic those in the Straits.
+Kesawan's architecture fuses Dutch-British Tropical styles.
+Like other Indies cities, junctions were designed as nodes, where the corner buildings have a unique facade facing the junction.
+These included towers, a rounded or oblique construction, or a set-back, giving each building a unique look resulting in different urban nodes.
+Examples include the AVROS building (now the BKS-PPS building) and the warenhuis (department store; now the mostly-abandoned Angkatan Muda Pembaharuan Indonesia building).

+Despite this abundance, many colonial buildings are being demolished or in threat of being demolished.
+Non-governmental organizations claimed that almost 90% of the 42 protected buildings had either been demolished or modified, despite provincial ruling No. 6/1988 which bans the tampering of these buildings.
+73 buildings had not yet been protected; an example is the Mega Eltra building, constructed in 1912.
+It has since been demolished.
+Other heritage buildings that have been demolished are the Kerapatan building on Jl.
+Brig.
+Jen.
+Katamso, a bank building on Jl.
+Pemuda and the Public Works office on Jl.
+Listrik.
+These events are reasoned to the lack of city planning by the city's officials and the minimal awareness of history in Medan.

 List of buildings

-Below is a list of colonial buildings found in Medan.
-The list is divided into the colonial architectural styles: Eclecticism (before 20th century), Dutch Rationalism and Traditionalism (1900s–1920s), and Modernism (1920s–1930s).
-The list is sorted alphabetically according to its official (local) name.
-The list can also be sorted by category.